tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/16-algo-challenge-02/README.md

 # Password Strength Checker

-We're going to be creating a validation function for checking the strength of a password.
-The important part of this activity is the logic behind the checker, so you are given the html and the rest of the javascript.
-You should not have to modify any part of the code given to you.
-Just work within the area allotted to you to fulfill the objectives.
+In this activity, you will create a validation function for checking the strength of a password.
+The focus of this activity is the logic behind the checker.
+You will be given the HTML and the rest of the JavaScript; you should not have to modify any part of the code given to you.

-* Password strengths are as follows:
+Password strengths are as follows:

-  * A very weak password contains equal to or fewer than 6 characters and consists only of numbers
+  * A _very weak_ password contains 6 or fewer characters consisting only of numbers.

-  * A very strong password has more than 6 characters and consists of at least one number, at least one letter
+  * A _very strong_ password has more than 6 characters consisting of at least one number and at least one letter.

-  * Anything other type of password is of average strength
+  * Any other type of password is of average strength.

-* Your password strength checker function should only return one output per password given

-* Your function should return the greatest strength level that the password satisfied from weak all the way up to strong with average being in the middle of the two.

 ## Instructions